chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 This approach is only viable when clients connect to resolvers over a session-based secure transport such as TLS or DTLS.
 Otherwise, malicious clients may flood resolvers with private queries and induce cache fragmentation.

-## Artificial Delays

-Responders that receive a query Q with "Private" options MUST do one of the following to satisfy Q:

-1. If response R is not cached, resolve Q using upstream authoritative or recursive resolvers.
-2. If response R is cached, ignore R and attempt to resolve Q using upstream authoritative or recursive resolvers.
-3. If response R is cached, delay sending R to the requestor until some time T has passed.
-T is a random variable with distribution equal to the resolution distribution time of R.

-### Delay Distributions

-T measurement and distribution estimation is critical for masking the timing side channel described in Section {{introduction}}.
-Both should be chosen to maximize requestor utility while minimizing responder overhead.
-We draw on observations and experiments by {{Acs17}} in deciding these factors.

-Responders SHOULD measure query resolution time T' and use this in selecting T's distribution.
-There are two recommended delay strategies for responders assuming knowledge of T', including:

-1. Uniform: Delay for some time T* that is selected uniformly at random in the range [0, T'], i.e,. with probability distribution function Pr[T = t] = 1/T'.
-2. Geometric: Delay for some time T* that is selected according to a geometric distribution, i.e., with probability distribution function Pr[T = t] = (1 - t) * t^k,
-where k is a parameter for the distribution.

 # DNS-over-HTTPS Application